Sapa Inca: Functions

-The Sapa Inca was the absolute ruler of the empire and accumulated in his power the political, social, military, and economic direction of the State.
-He ordered and directed the construction of great engineering works, such as Sacsayhuaman, a fortress that took 50 years to complete; or the urban plan of the cities.
+The Sapa Inca was the absolute ruler of the empire and accumulated in his power the political, social, military, and economic direction of the state.
+He ordered and directed the construction of great engineering works, such as Sacsayhuamán, a fortress that took 50 years to complete; or the urban plan of the cities.
 However, among their most notable works, was the network of roads that crossed the entire empire and allowed a rapid journey for the administrators, messengers, and armies provided with hanging bridges and tambos.
 They made sure to always be supplied and well cared for, as is reflected in the construction of storehouses scattered throughout the empire and vast food and resource redistribution systems.
 The commander and chief of the standing army founded military colonies to expand the culture and control, while simultaneously ensuring the preservation of that network.

-At the religious level, they were symbolic of the sun and promoted the worship of Inti, regarded as their father, and organized the calendar.
+At the religious level, they were symbolic of the sun and promoted the worship of Inti, who was regarded as their ancestral father, and organized the calendar.
 At the political level, they sent inspectors to oversee the loyalty and efficiency of civil servants and collect tribute from the subjugated peoples.
-The emperors promoted a unified and decentralized government in which Cuzco acted as the articulating axis of the different regions or Suyu.
+The emperors promoted a unified and decentralized government in which Cuzco acted as the articulating axis of the different regions or suyu.
 They appointed highly trusted governors.
 At the economic level, they decided how much each province should pay according to its resources.
-They knew how to win over the curacas to ensure control of the communities.
+They knew how to win over the kuraka to ensure control of the communities.
 These were the intermediaries through whom they collected taxes.

-Traditionally, every time an emperor died or resigned, his successor was disinherited from his father's inheritance and formed his own lineage royal clan or Panaka, his father's lands, houses and servants were passed to his other children remaining on the previous Panaka.
+Traditionally, every time an emperor died or resigned, his successor was disinherited from his father's inheritance and formed his own lineage royal clan or panaka, his father's lands, houses and servants were passed to his other children remaining on the previous panaka.
 The new Sapa Inca had to obtain land and spoils to bequeath to his own descendants.
-Each time they subdued a people, they demanded that the defeated leader surrender part of their land to continue in command, and whose people pay tribute in the form of labor (mita) taxes.
+Each time they subdued a people, they demanded that the defeated leader surrender part of their land to continue in command, and whose people pay tribute in the form of labor (mit'a) and taxes.

-The Sapa Inca also played a major role in caring for the poor and hungry, hence his other title Huaccha Khoyaq or ‘Lover and Benefactor of the Poor’.
+The Sapa Inca also played a major role in caring for the poor and hungry, hence his other title huacchacoya or waqcha khuyaq "lover and benefactor of the poor".
 The Sapa was responsible for organizing food redistribution in times of environmental disaster, allocated work via state-sponsored projects, and most notably promoted major state-sponsored religious feasts that followed each successful harvest season.